fxsitecompat/www.fxsitecompat.dev/content/docs/2020/worker-scripts-with-wrong-mime-type-will-be-blocked-from-loading-with-worker-or-sharedworker.md

 aliases:
     - "/en-CA/docs/2019/worker-scripts-with-wrong-mime-will-be-blocked-from-loading-with-worker-or-sharedworker/"
     - "/en-CA/docs/2019/worker-scripts-with-wrong-mime-type-will-be-blocked-from-loading-with-worker-or-sharedworker/"
+    - "/en-CA/docs/2019/worker-scripts-with-wrong-mime-type-will-be-blocked-from-loading-with-worker-or-sharedworker-in-nightly-and-early-beta/"
 ---
-Starting with Firefox 70, for security reasons, dedicated and shared worker scripts served with a wrong MIME type will be blocked from loading with `Worker()` and `SharedWorker()` respectively.
-The change has been made to the Nightly and early Beta channels while developers are evaluating the compatibility.
+Starting with Firefox 75, for security reasons, dedicated and shared worker scripts served with a wrong MIME type will be blocked from loading with `Worker()` and `SharedWorker()` respectively.
+The change has already been made to the Nightly and early Beta channels since Firefox 70, and only one compatibility issue has been reported so far.

 The same change has already been made in [Firefox 67](https://www.fxsitecompat.dev/en-CA/docs/2019/worker-scripts-with-wrong-mime-type-will-be-blocked-from-loading-with-importscripts/) to scripts loaded with `importScripts()`.
 Make sure your script files are always served with `text/javascript` or `application/javascript`.

-**Update**: We have updated the title and content since this change has been made only to the non-Release channels so far.

-**Update 2**: *Adobe Color* is known to be broken due to this change.